cafjs/caf_jsonrpc/README.md

          {
              "module": "caf_jsonrpc/proxy",
              "name": "jsonrpc",
-             "description": "Invokes a method on a remote service using using a JSON-RPC transport", "env" : {
+             "description": "Invokes a method on a remote service using using a JSON-RPC transport\n Properties: <proxy> A url for an http proxy.\n", "env" : {
                  "serviceXXX" : {
                     "url":  "http://...."